hytechclub/web-201/FullCrudApp/CrudAppUpdateGet.md

     - This will allow the EJS to render differently for the "Add Player" page and the "Edit Player" page

 ### Updating the EJS File
-1. In the "edit-player.ejs" file, find the `input` for "First Name" and add a `value` attribute
+1. In the **edit-player.ejs** file, find the `input` for "First Name" and add a `value` attribute
 1. Set the `value` attribute to an EJS segment that takes the `first_name` property from the `player` object
-1. Using a [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator), update the EJS segment so that if `add` is `true`, it returns an empty string
+1. Using a [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator), update the EJS segment so that if `add` is `true`, it returns an empty string:
     ```html
     <%=add ? '' : player.first_name%>
     ```
 1. Make similar updates for the "Last Name" and "Number" `input` elements
 1. For the "Position" `select`, create a new `option` with the `selected` attribute containing an EJS segment with `player.position`
 1. Wrap the new `option` in an EJS scriptlet with an `if (!add)` so that it only appears while editing an existing player
-1. In the "Submit" button `input`, replace "Add" with an EJS segment that could be either "Add" or "Update"
+1. In the "Submit" button `input`, replace "Add" with an EJS segment that could be either "Add" or "Update":
     ```html
     <%= add ?
 'Add' : 'Update' %>
     ```
-1. In the main `form` element, update the `action` attribute so that it can either go to `/add` OR `/edit/{player.id}`
+1. In the main `form` element, update the `action` attribute so that it can either go to `/add` OR `/edit/{player.id}`:
     ```html
     <%=add ? 'add' : `edit/${player.id}`%>
     ```